 We have been neck-deep in home improvement projects for the last month or so.
 After the opera was over, I was bound and determined to finish my dining room.
-And then once that was done, the momentum pushed me forward to do Sophia’s room.
+And then once that was done, the momentum pushed me forward to do my youngest’s room.
 I can’t tell you how wonderful it feels to have these two rooms done, because I’m pretty sure once school starts I won’t be able to find that kind of time in my schedule.

 Both rooms aren’t completely the way I’d like them.
 But that takes more money and more time, so I’m happy with how they are for now.
 And I guess I’ll stop waiting on the curtains or the bedspreads to show you how they turned out.
 Consider it phase one.
-And for that matter, I suppose I’ll finally show you the kitchen we did nearly a year ago, too!
-So, hopefully you don’t mind seeing a lot of room redos on this blog in the near future!

 And this is what it looks like now!

 My youngest daughter has been begging for a pink room forever.
 So we went with kind of a candy pink that I really like.
 (It’s called Panache Pink by Sherwin Williams.)
 As I said before, I need new quilts on the bed.
 I have a pretty specific idea in my head, so I imagine I’ll make some quilts and just tie them, since I’m hopeless at the quilting part.

 I found the table at Goodwill for $5.99.
 It was originally Disney Princesses, and in pretty bad shape.
 So, I repainted it to match the room.